How To Unlock Your Android Phone [June 2020]

 Find My Mobile (Samsung Devices Only)

-Are you using a Galaxy S9 or a Galaxy Note 8?
-You might be in luck: Samsung’s own Find My Mobile tool features an additional feature not offered by Google’s own Find My Device tool.
-Find My Mobile is similar to Find My Device or Find My Phone on iOS, but developed by Samsung specifically for their devices.
-For the most part, it does the same stuff you’d expect: Find My Mobile can locate your phone using GPS, make the device ring when you lose it in your couch cushions, and can even backup your data remotely using the web app offered by Samsung.
+Find My Mobile can locate your phone using GPS, make the device sound an alarm, and can even backup your data remotely using the web app offered by Samsung.
 More importantly, however, is the app’s ability to unlock your device from your computer even if you’ve forgotten the passcode..

-There’s a catch: if you haven’t set up your Samsung account on your Galaxy S-device, you won’t be able to do this.
+There’s a catch: if you haven’t set up your Samsung Account on your Galaxy S-device, this will not work.
 Like most of Samsung’s tools, you need a Samsung account to log into the site and to unlock your device.
 Assuming you have set up your Samsung account—and haven’t forgotten the password to that account—you should be able to unlock your device using the Find My Mobile web app here.
 All you need to do is sign in with your Samsung account, select the option to remotely unlock your device, and you’ll be all set to go.

 It’s important to note that unlocking your device remotely does clear the biometric data off your device, so any fingerprints or iris scans you have saved on your device will have to be added back to your phone – small price to pay for saving your device’s data in the long run.